 ENMESH main activities are:

-To organise an international conference every second year - where researchers meet, are networking and discussing research related issues.
-To run and update every second year a register of researchers active in the field of mental health service research and evaluation.
-To maintain an Internet web-site to inform of activities within and linked to ENMESH.
+a) To organise an international conference every second year - where researchers meet, are networking and discussing research related issues. b) To run and update every second year a register of researchers active in the field of mental health service research and evaluation. c) To maintain an Internet web-site to inform of activities within and linked to ENMESH.
+A Message Board Area is available in the ENMESH web site’s home page for researchers in the field to publish Announcements concerning Congresses, Studies, Initiatives, Publications and other issues related to Mental Health Services Evaluation activities.
+The Message Board is aimed to facilitating exchange of experiences and information in the field.